chcharcharlie/flightlessons/implementation/test-ai-actions.md

 ## What Was Fixed

-1. **JSON Hiding**: The AI now removes JSON blocks before showing responses to users
+1. **Complete Redesign**: Switched from JSON parsing to Anthropic's native tool use
+2. **Proper MCP Pattern**: AI now acts as a true tool-using assistant
+3. **Natural Responses**: Claude receives results and formats them conversationally
-2. **Context Detection**: Uses sessionStorage to detect which certificate tab is active
+4. **Context Detection**: Uses sessionStorage to detect which certificate tab is active
-3. **Automatic Execution**: JSON actions are parsed and executed server-side
-4. **Better Error Handling**: Shows user-friendly messages if workspace access fails
+5. **Better Error Handling**: Shows user-friendly messages if workspace access fails
-5. **Enhanced Prompting**: Much clearer instructions to the AI about never showing JSON
+6. **Comprehensive Tools**: Full CRUD operations for all curriculum types

 ## If Issues Persist